 Students are expected to conduct themselves as adults and responsible law-abiding citizens at all times.
 Misconduct either in college or off campus may result in students being officially warned, placed on probation, suspended or asked to leave college.
 Misconduct off campus which brings discredit to the college will be justification for probation and/or expulsion.
-As part of the student's conduct, reasonable cleanliness and appropriate dress is required.
+The Student Code of Conduct (https://ncta.unl.edu/ Campus-Culture/Student_Handbook/NCTA%20Student%20Code%20of %20Conduct.2.pdf) can be found on our webpage.